NeuroJSON/jdata/JData_specification.md

 additional conversion when used in an application.
 This introduces overhead in both storage and processing.

-The Universal Binary JSON (UBJSON) is a binary counterpart to the JSON format.
+The Universal Binary JSON (UBJSON) is one of the binary counterparts to the JSON format.
 It specifically addresses the above mentioned limitations, yet, adheres to a simple grammar similar to the text-based JSON.
-As a trade-off, it does lose the "human readability" to a certain extend.
+As a trade-off, it loses the "human readability" to a certain extend.
 Although the implemented parsers for UBJSON are not as abundant as JSON, due to the simplicity of the format itself, the development cost for implementing a parser for a new programming language